cbarraford/2FA-Coin/README.md

 This email address can be any email address.
 It can be your personal email address or you can create a special address just for this wallet purpose.
 This would help in maintaining anonymity.
-One approach could be creating a new protonmail.com address that is <public key>@protonmail.com (the max length of an email username is 256 characters).
+One approach could be creating a new protonmail.com address that is public_key@protonmail.com (the max length of an email username is 256 characters).

 It is highly recommended that you secure this email with 2FA and a strong